starwarsgeek1138/smt-pod/index.md

 <hr>
 <div><p class="socmedia">follow <a href="http://www.twitter.com/smt_pod" target="_blank"><img height="30px" width="30px" alt="twitter; credit: freepik" src="../images/twitter.png"/></a></p></div>
 # Latest News

+**November 2022** : Come chat with our board at our open board meeting during the Mega Joint SMT, AMS, and SEM Conference.
+Dessert will be provided!
+The meeting will be held in the Executive Board Room in the Conference Hotel on Thursday, November 10, 2022 at 7:30-9:00pm.
+Check out the event on the <a href="https://www.conftool.pro/nola2022-ams-sem-smt/index.php?page=browseSessions&form_session=383" target="_blank">conference program here</a>.

+**Fall 2022** : We are in production for Season 2.
+Thank you for all who submitted proposals for the season.
+For now, feel free to listen to Season 1 podcasts in the [Episodes](episodes) page and stay tuned for our new season in January 2023.

 **April 28, 2022** : It's a wrap on Season 1!
 Thanks for listening.
 Remember see the list of podcasts, release dates, and supplemental materials at our [Episodes](episodes) page.
 You can also check out the [featured music page](music) for more information about composers, performers, and artists featured in the podcast.

 **January 13, 2022** : We've Launched!
 Check out your favorite podcast streaming app to listen to our first season, and tune in every Thursday for a new episode.
 To see the list of upcoming podcasts, release dates, and supplemental materials, check out our [Episodes](episodes) page!
 We also want to thank all of our music contributors - check out the [featured music page](music) for more information about original works featured in the podcast.